Welcome to Middle School

 Humanities 7

 Humanities 7 builds and extends off the strong foundation of skills and knowledge from Humanities 6.
-Anchored in the study of the Rise and Fall of Ancient Civilizations, students will explore why and how social scientists learn about a people, the role that innovation and technology play in a society’s development, and the ways in which literature, myth, and story uphold and reinforce a culture’s norms and values.
+Anchored in the study of the Rise and Fall of Ancient Civilizations, students will explore why and how social scientists learn about a people, the role that innovation and technology play in a society’s development, and how literature, myth, and story uphold and reinforce a culture’s norms and values.
 The program of study emphasizes student inquiry, research, and reading and writing in all modalities.
-The literature component will focus on Myth, Fable, Short Stories, and Poetry, with possible extensions in Fantasy and Science Fiction.
-The culmination of the Humanities 7 program will be in a student-created Capstone Project that will require students to apply all aspects of the content learned, including a formal presentation of their findings.
+The literature component will focus on Myth, Fable, Short Stories and Poetry, with possible extensions in Fantasy and Science Fiction.
+The culmination of the Humanities 7 program will be in a student-created Capstone Project that will require students to apply all aspects of the content learned, including formal presentation of their findings.

 Science 7